You are currently viewing Tango Choying Dzong, where Avalokiteshvara revealed himself as “the Wrathful Hayagriva”

 Best Time to Visit Tango Choying Dzong Monastery

 The best time to visit Tango Monastery is spring and autumn, from March to May and September to November.
 The mild weather, fewer crowds, and coinciding religious festivals make spring and autumn the ideal time to visit Tango Monastery and fully experience its spiritual and natural beauty.
 The scenic hike to the monastery is also most enjoyable during these seasons.
+You can visit many major pilgrimage sites of Thimphu with the Bhutan Pilgrimage Package.

 You can contact the site manager, Khenchen Ugyen Dorji at 17624743.